 Here’s How to Identify Business Critical Roles in an Organisation

-Unfortunately there’s no ‘one size fits all’ solution to identifying which roles are critical; just as every company is different, so are their needs.
-Each organisation therefore has to assess this for themselves, but there are common markers to look out for.
+Unfortunately there’s no ‘one size fits all’ criteria or solution to identifying which roles are critical; just as every company is different, so are their needs.
+Each organisation therefore has to assess and evaluate this for themselves, but there are common markers to look out for.

 Take tech behemoth Apple as an example.
 Their USP and competitive differentiator is that they’re innovative, creative, and at the forefront of consumer technology.

-Is it safe to say that CEO Tim Cook is less business-critical to Apple’s success than these engineers?
+Is it safe to say that CEO Tim Cook is less business-critical to Apple’s success than these engineers, filled with technical skills?

-If you don’t make it clear that you have this understanding, the candidate will pick up on this.
-Poor candidate experience and engagement are key factors in turning prospects away from a role, so this could be problematic.
+If you don’t make it clear that you have this understanding of their skills and success, the candidate will pick up on this.
+Poor candidate experience and engagement are key factors in turning prospects away from a role, so this could be problematic especially in critical role hiring.

-By identifying business critical roles, you can convey the role’s value to candidates and improve their experience.
+By identifying these critical roles, you can convey the role’s criteria and value to candidates and improve their experience.
+This should be an important part of your strategy.

 Bringing in a Recruitment Partner

 That means you’re going to want to engage with them.
 And not all business have that time.
-Which is why you might want to think about bringing in a recruitment partner who has the expertise and time to find the right people for these key roles.
+Which is why you might want to think about bringing in a recruitment partner who has the expertise, skills, and time to find the right people within the right criteria for these critical roles.